lorians22/ChickenMap/README.md

 ### Style and Formatting

-This code attempts to follow [PEP 8](https://peps.python.org/pep-0008/) and the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) for style and formatting, with programmer's freedom on any conflicting elements.
-Line width is set to 100 characters (not 80) because it's 2023 and we have high-resolution and ultrawide monitors.
+This code attempts to follow [PEP 8](https://peps.python.org/pep-0008/) and the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) for style and formatting, with programmer's freedom on any conflicting or unaddressed elements.

 ### Type Hints